Edchja/cheat-sheet/linux/configuration.md

 ### Install Zsh

-If _Zsh_ isn't already pre-installed, install by using the apt manager.
+If _Zsh_ isn't already pre-installed, install by using the apt manager:

 ```bash
 $ sudo apt install zsh -y